CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a strong description that clearly defines a narrow, specific niche (LaTeX academic poster creation) with concrete actions and explicit trigger guidance.
-It names specific packages (beamerposter, tikzposter, baposter) which serve as excellent discriminating trigger terms, and the 'Use when...' clause provides clear activation criteria.
-The description is concise yet comprehensive.
+It names specific packages (beamerposter, tikzposter, baposter) and use cases (conference or thesis posters), making it highly distinguishable.
+The 'Use when...' clause provides clear activation criteria.

 DimensionReasoningScore